 As a practising veterinarian in the UK, one of the most distressing situations I encounter at Juno Pets is treating dogs for preventable poisoning.
 One question I am frequently asked - often when a dog is already showing signs of discomfort - is about human painkillers.
 Specifically, owners want to know: Is it safe to give my dog ibuprofen?

 The short and urgent answer is no, you must never give your dog ibuprofen.
 While this medication is a staple in our own medicine cabinets for headaches and joint pain, it is toxic to dogs.
-Even small doses can lead to life-threatening complications, including kidney failure and severe gastric ulceration.
+Even small doses can lead to very serious complications, including kidney injury and severe gastric ulceration.

 Why is ibuprofen unsafe for dogs?

 Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID) that inhibits enzymes called cyclooxygenase (COX).
-While this reduces pain in humans, dogs are incredibly sensitive to this mechanism.
-Blocking these enzymes in a dog strips away the protective lining of the stomach and reduces blood flow to the kidneys, causing rapid and severe damage that can be fatal if untreated.
+While this reduces pain in humans, dogs are much more sensitive to its effects.
+Blocking these enzymes in a dog strips away some of the stomach's protective defences and reduces blood flow to the kidneys, which can cause severe damage and may become life-threatening if left untreated.

-- Gastric Ulceration: Causes painful stomach sores and internal bleeding.
+- Gastric Ulceration: Can cause painful stomach sores and internal bleeding.

-- Kidney Failure: Reduces blood flow, leading to acute renal shutdown.
+- Kidney Injury: Reduces blood flow, which can lead to acute kidney damage.

-In my clinic, I explain that human physiology and canine physiology are vastly different.
-A dose that an adult human would take for a mild headache can cause acute kidney failure in a medium-sized dog.
-The therapeutic margin - the gap between a helpful dose and a toxic dose - is virtually non-existent for ibuprofen in dogs, which is why no vet will ever prescribe it.
+In my clinic, I explain that human physiology and canine physiology are very different.
+A dose that an adult human might take for a mild headache can be dangerous for a medium-sized dog.
+The margin of safety is far too narrow, which is why no vet will prescribe ibuprofen for dogs.

-Key Takeaway: Ibuprofen is toxic to dogs because it destroys the stomach lining and shuts down blood flow to the kidneys.
+Key Takeaway: Ibuprofen is toxic to dogs because it can damage the stomach lining and reduce blood flow to the kidneys.

 Can I give my dog Nurofen or other brand names?

-I often hear clients ask specifically if they can give their dog Nurofen, assuming the brand name might be different from the generic drug.
+I often hear clients ask specifically whether they can give their dog Nurofen, assuming the brand name might be different from the generic drug.
 However, Nurofen is simply a brand name for ibuprofen.
-Whether it is branded Nurofen, Advil (common in the US), or a generic supermarket version, the active ingredient remains the same and carries the exact same risks.
+Whether it is branded Nurofen, Advil, or a generic supermarket version, the active ingredient remains the same and carries the same risks.

 This applies to all formulations, including: